fieldtrip/website/faq/why_does_my_eegheadmodel_look_funny.md

     cfg.tissue      = {'brain','skull','scalp'};
     cfg.numvertices = [3000 2000 1000];
     bnd2            = ft_prepare_mesh(cfg, segmentedmri2);

-the above already throws a warning that the segmentation is not star-shaped
+The above already throws a warning that the segmentation is not star-shaped, which is an indication that something fishy might be going on.
+This is corroborated by the figure that is generated below:

     figure;
     ft_plot_mesh(bnd2(3), 'facecolor',[0.4 0.4 0.4]);
     view([90 0]);

+{% include image src="/assets/img/faq/why_does_my_eegheadmodel_look_funny/bnd2.png" width="350" %}

+_Figure 4.
+Failed headmodel_

+As mentioned above, the bias in the image can be corrected as follows:

-estimate the inhomogeneity and remove this bias
-    mri3 = ft_volumebiascorrect([], mri2);
+    % estimate the inhomogeneity and remove this bias mri3 = ft_volumebiascorrect([], mri2);

     cfg          = [];